 - ONet Online is another great resource for career exploration and information which provides detailed information about work activities for different careers plus salary and job opening data for Colorado and nationwide.

 Preparing for Your Career: Education + Training Options

 Once you’ve decided on a career you’d like to pursue, the next step is to get the education and training you need to get hired.

-The Colorado Community College System offers an online tool to help you find programs in your chosen career field, click HERE.
+The Colorado Community College System offers an online tool to help you find programs in your chosen career field.
+Click HERE to try it out.

 Considering Certificate or AAS Programs?